Ball Python Care Page

 If your ball python is any longer than 48”, you will need at minimum a 5’x3’x3’ enclosure.

 However, if you can provide an enclosure with more floor space and height, do it!
 Housing your ball python in a larger enclosure will encourage it to be more active and demonstrate more natural behaviors.
 Males in particular are known to be enthusiastic climbers!
 Contrary to popular belief, ball pythons don't just coil up and hide for 24 hours a day - limiting their space can actually be quite stressful.
+For this reason, we strongly recommend an enclosure with a height of 3 to 4 feet.

 Question Icon